21H.351 Shanghai and China's Modernization

 This class has no prerequisites.

 21H.351 will not be offered this semester.
-It will be instructed by C. Leighton.
+It will be available in the Spring semester, and will be instructed by C. Leighton.

 This class counts for a total of 12 credits.
 This class counts as a HASS H.

 You can find more information at the http://www.google.com/search?&q=MIT+%2B+21H.351&btnG=Google+Search&inurl=https site or on the 21H.351 Stellar site.